 Who we are

 Te Tūāpapa Kura Kāinga – Ministry of Housing and Urban Development (HUD) is the government’s primary advisor on housing and urban development.
-We provide advice on policy and legislation, collect and share data and insights to inform decisions, fund a range of programmes to deliver more housing and urban development where it is most needed, regulate community housing providers and monitor Kāinga Ora – Homes and Communities and Tāmaki Redevelopment Company.
+We provide advice on policy and legislation, collect and share data and insights to inform decisions, fund a range of programmes to deliver more housing and urban development where it is most needed, regulate community housing providers and monitor Kāinga Ora – Homes and Communities and Tāmaki Regeneration Company.

 Aotearoa New Zealand’s housing and urban development system connects to many different sectors in the economy.
 It affects our social wellbeing, ability to mitigate and adapt to climate change, and our partnership with Māori.
 We influence all parts of the system through partnerships and collaborations, working with Kāinga Ora, community housing providers, iwi and Māori, builders and developers, central and local government, and others.